mesosphere-backup/dcos-metrics/DEMO.md

 ### Launching a test sender

-A sample program that just emits various arbitrary stats (eg the endpoint advertised via `STATSD_UDP_HOST`/`STATSD_UDP_PORT` environment variables.
+A sample program that just emits various arbitrary metrics to the endpoint advertised via `STATSD_UDP_HOST`/`STATSD_UDP_PORT` environment variables.
 The sample program's Go source code is included in the .tgz.

 In Marathon:
 - ID: `test-sender` (the precise name isn't important)
 - Command: `./test-sender`
 - Optional settings > URIs = `https://s3-us-west-2.amazonaws.com/nick-dev/metrics-msft/test-sender.tgz`
-- Extra credit: start (or reconfigure) the sender task with >1 instances to test sending stats from multiple sources.
+- Extra credit: start (or reconfigure) the sender task with >1 instances to test sending metrics from multiple sources.

 Or in JSON Mode:
 ```json